vert-x3/vertx-web-site/src/site/blog/posts/2017-11-13-AWS-Lambda-and-Vertx-Framework-URL-Shortener-Backend.md

 I developed a few apps and cases and started to wonder how to run and deploy theme so that I get a 100% reliable service.
 I suddenly remembered the tech seminar that I attended recently, specifically session about serverless apps with [**AWS**](https://aws.amazon.com/) (Amazon Web Services) **Lambda**.
 Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
 Fairly similar concepts **Vertx** and **AWS Lambda**, so maybe they complement each other?
 As it turns out they do, **Vertx** can get most of your **Lambdas**…

-Using the [**Serverless Framework**](https://serverless.com/) to create, manage and deploy your new **Lambdas** I was able to get this microservice up and running in no time.
+Using the [**Serverless Framework**](https://serverless.com/) to create, manage and deploy your new **Lambdas** I was able to get this **micro-service** up and running in no time.

 *Enough with the talk, lets see the implementation.*

 ### Code:
 *Handler Class, entry point of AWS Request.*

-The first issue that I had was the sync Event Handler that is provided by AWS.
+The first issue that I had was the **sync** Event Handler that is provided by AWS.
 So I had to by pass it with Future.
 In the Handler class I first initiate Vertx instance in a static block and deploy few Verticles that will do the work.
 This class only receives the event, extracts needed data from the request and passes the data to Vertx EventBus.
-After the Consumers handle the request Handler class will generate a proper response and finish the AWS request.
+After the Consumers handle the request, Handler class will generate a proper response and finish the AWS request.
 <script src="https://gist.github.com/pendula95/583eb45bd0a7990136fba029bdcd555b.js"></script>
-*Line 4-18:* This is where Vertx instance is created, Verticles are deployed and Async JDBC client is created.
+*Line 4-18:* This is where Vertx instance is created, Verticles are deployed and **Async JDBC** client is created.
 I figured out that it is better to created JDBC client here as in some cases I was timeout when that logic was in the Verticle start method.

 *Line 27-36:* These are helper lines, parsing and formatting the data so I can pass it to the Verticles.